gsa153/gsa153.github.io/rulebook.md

 Players may challenge a suspicious match using one of two total Challenge Tokens.

-    If the challenge is correct, the honest team wins immediately.
+* If the challenge is correct, the honest team wins immediately.

-    If the team makes two incorrect challenges, the Dishonest Barista wins.
+* If the team makes two incorrect challenges, the Dishonest Barista wins.

-##### ⚖ Trade-Offs & Dilemmas
-##### 🔍 Challenge Timing vs. Certainty

-    Dilemma: Use a Challenge Token early or wait?

-    Trade-off: Acting fast might catch the saboteur — but risks wasting your guess.

-🛑 Order Taker: Take Orders or Stop?

-    Dilemma: Should you keep taking orders or pause?

-    Trade-off: More orders = more honest matches and more cover for sabotage.

-😈 Dishonest Barista: Play Safe or Sabotage?

-    Dilemma: Blend in or risk exposure?

-    Trade-off: A fake match is risky — but could be the win condition.

-🗣 Baristas: Speak Up or Stay Silent?

-    Dilemma: Should you raise suspicion about a match?

-    Trade-off: Sharing doubts can help — or backfire if you’re wrong.

-🧠 Match Memory vs. Card Management

-    Dilemma: Can players keep track of all customer–drink pairs?

-    Trade-off: The more chaos, the harder it is to spot lies — even for honest players.

-🎭 Using Honest Matches for Cover

-    Dilemma (for the Dishonest Barista): Make a real match before lying?

-    Trade-off: Builds credibility but pushes the honest team closer to a win.

-    Pro Tip: Trust no one — even your favorite coworker might be the one slipping in the sabotage.